Dispelling a Myth: Viewing RAW is Impossible

 4. "RAW is open for interpretation; and not a final image"

 Well, even more reasons to display RAW for culling.

 Generations of photographers have found contact sheets and index prints indispensable -- while contact sheets and index prints do not represent the final photo, they are very useful for culling based on 5 criteria: subject, composition, exposure, focus, grain (noise, if we are in digital domain).
 Good index prints are not "interpreted" in any way, instead they look a tad dull and undersaturated, as they try to convey everything we captured, from details in deep shadows to details in extreme highlights, without any clipping, compressing, and other artistic tools we apply for final prints.

 That's what a RAW viewer is for, too - to allow selecting images based on full information available in RAW data, displayed on your monitor.
 Not to mention that selecting RAW shots is a task different from processing them, and as such it needs a different set of tools.

-In summary, to display a RAW image one needs to know the color space (white balance is a part of this), the internal data format, one must account for linear Gamma, compose RGB triplets, and it is very important to know how to unpack RAW data fast enough to not cause discomfort.
+In summary, to display a RAW image one needs to use an adequate color space (white balance is a part of this), the internal data format, one must account for linear Gamma, compose RGB triplets, and it is very important to know how to unpack RAW data fast enough to not cause discomfort.
 That is what we do in FastRawViewer.